-Imposter syndrome is a very common feeling and a very common topic on science Twitter.
-I follow a lot of scientists on Twitter and the Imposter syndrome comes up quite often and quite often it's coming from people who are under-represented in science.
+Impostor syndrome is a very common feeling and a very common topic on science Twitter.
+I follow a lot of scientists on Twitter and the Impostor syndrome comes up quite often, and quite often it's coming from people who are under-represented in science.

 And you may be hesitant to ask, “What the heck is a driving question board?”

 But ask the questions.
 Take it one step at a time.
 Find colleagues either in your building or pocket friends like people you follow on Twitter.